snoogans775/ambergris/README.md

 ## Notes
 - Vanilla JS -
 The GUI is built on vanilla JavaScript with ES6 syntax.
-This was intended to build a f lexible object-like system in a server-less architecture.
-A React / Redux version of this app will be built soon.
+This was intended to build a flexible object-like system in a server-less architecture.

 - Next Steps -
 Please contact Kevin Fredericks at kfrednv@gmail.com if you would like to